 Ithaca is a Greek island situated in the Ionian Sea on the west coast of Greece.
 With a permanent population around 3,500 it is the second smallest inhabited island of the Ionian Islands group (Heptanese).

-Ithaca's history commenced some 6000 years ago and since then the island has been continuously inhabited.
+Ithaca's history dates back some 6000 years since when the island has been continuously inhabited.

 Ithaca is famed for being the kingdom of the wily King Odysseus, the hero of Trojan Wars who took 20 years to return to Ithaca and immortalised in Homer's epic 'The Odyssey'.